Mashpee, Massachusetts: Education

 Mashpee operates its own school system for the approximately 1,700 students in town.
 The Kenneth C. Coombs School (Also known as the K. C. Coombs School) is for pre-school to grade 2, the Quashnet School is for grades 3 to 6, and Mashpee Middle-High School is for grades 7–12.
 Before Mashpee High opened its doors in 1996, students residing in Mashpee attended nearby Falmouth High School.

 Mashpee's athletics teams are named the Falcons, and their colors are royal blue, white, and black.
-They compete in the South Shore League in all sports except winter track, which competes in the Eastern Athletic Conference.
+They compete in the South Shore League, which participates in the Division 3 & 4 level of competition.
 Mashpee High School's main rivals are Monomoy Regional High School, Abington High School, Sandwich High School, and Cohasset High School.

-From 1999 to 2003 Mashpee played Sandwich High School in an annual Thanksgiving Football Game rivalry.
+From 1999 to 2003 Mashpee played Sandwich High School in an annual Thanksgiving football game rivalry.
 From 2003–2009, Mashpee played Cape Cod Regional Technical High School.
 In 2009, Mashpee dropped the Thanksgiving rivalry with Cape Cod Tech and has since renewed the Thanksgiving rivalry with Sandwich, which is effective in the year 2010.

 Mashpee's football team is regarded as one of the premier small-school programs in the state. the Falcons have won 4 state championships (2011, 2015, 2016, 2017) under the leadership of head coach Matt Triveri.

 Additionally, high school students may attend Cape Cod Regional Technical High School in Harwich free of charge.
-Students from Mashpee may also attend the two Catholic high schools that serve the area, Bishop Stang High School in Dartmouth, or the newly opened Saint John Paul II High School in Hyannis.
+Students from Mashpee may also attend the two Catholic high schools that serve the area, Bishop Stang High School in Dartmouth, or the newly opened Pope John Paul II High School in Hyannis.

 Private schools located in nearby communities include Falmouth Academy in Falmouth, Cape Cod Academy in Barnstable, and Tabor Academy, a private-prep boarding school in nearby Marion.

 A Wampanoag language Immersion school called Wôpanâôt8ây Pâhshaneekamuq is expected to open in Mashpee in 2016, serving preschool students in its first year and kindergarten students starting in 2017.